nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

 2. Required fields **MUST** always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.

-3. Any attributes of the underlying Observeation profile that are not listed below are not used.
+3. Any attributes of the underlying Observation profile that are not listed below are not used.

 ### id ###